aws-solutions-library-samples/guidance-for-a-multi-tenant-generative-ai-gateway-with-cost-and-usage-tracking-on-aws/README.md

-# Build and track a internal SaaS Gateway with Amazon Bedrock
+# Build and track a internal SaaS Gateway on AWS

-In this repository, we show you how to build an internal SaaS service to access foundation models with Amazon Bedrock in a multi-tenant architecture.
+In this repository, we show you how to build an internal SaaS service to access foundation models with [Amazon Bedrock](https://aws.amazon.com/bedrock/) and [Amazon SageMaker](https://aws.amazon.com/sagemaker/) in a multi-tenant architecture.

 An internal software as a service (SaaS) for foundation models can address governance requirements while providing a simple and consistent interface for the end users.
-API gateways are a common design pattern that enable consumption of services with standardization and governance.
+API Gateway is a common design pattern that enable consumption of services with standardization and governance.
 They can provide loose coupling between model consumers and the model endpoint service that gives flexibility to adapt to changing model versions, architectures and invocation methods.

 1. [Project Description](#project-description)
 2. [API Specifications](#api-specifications)